nanotheorygroup/kaldo/README.md

 ### Examples

-Examples are currently written to run on Google Colab, and can be find in [this repo](https://github.com/gbarbalinardo/ballistico-examples).
+Examples are currently written to run on Google Colab, and can be found in [this repo](https://github.com/gbarbalinardo/ballistico-examples).

 ### Copyright